kolkhis/tech-notes/linux/redhat/rhcsa-tasks.md

    - On the RHCSA exam, change the password to **the one that you're given**.
    - Don't just pick one.
 You usually need to set the password to a specific value.

-9. Then, create the `.autorelabel` file:
+9. Then, create the `.autorelabel` file.
    ```bash
    touch /.autorelabel
    ```